 How to be a Happier Parent for learning how to enjoy family life and not get caught up in the hustle and bustle of a busy day.
 KJ asks, “How can we transform our family life such that it is full of the joy we’ve always longed for?” in this upbeat, solution-packed book.
 KJ discovers that by doing less, we can achieve more and make our family life a shelter and pleasure rather than another stress point in a stressful day, based on the latest research and interviews with families.
 She focuses on nine typical problem areas that give parents the most sorrow, investigates why they are difficult, and provides tiny, practical, and sometimes surprising steps you may take to improve them.

-See also: The Best Parenting Blogs You Must Read In 2022
+See also: The Best Parenting Blogs You Must Read

 Frequently Asked Questions On Positive Parenting Books